femrawr/smartass/README.md

 # smartass

-A tool to help you finish your homeword (or anything) faster
+A tool to help you finish your homework (or anything) faster